 Mitoxantrone is a type of chemotherapy.
-It works by stopping cancer cells growing and reproducing.
-It is a treatment for:
+You might have it as a treatment for:

 - breast cancer that has spread